indico/indico/docs/source/http-api/access.rst

 public information (instead of everything visible to your Indico user) you can add the param *onlypublic=yes* to the query string.

-It is also possible to re-use the existing Indico session.
+It is also possible to reuse the existing Indico session.
 This only makes sense if your browser accesses the API, e.g. because you are developing on Indico and want to access the API via an AJAX request.
 Additionally this method of authentication is restricted to GET requests.
 To use it, add *cookieauth=yes*